Vertonghen demonstrates FA Concussion Protocols require urgent attentionMay 2, 2019

-On Tuesday night, during the Champions League final, we saw a brutal clash in an airborne challenge between Tottenham Hotspur’s Jan Bert Lieve Vertonghen with Ajax’ Tobias Alderweireld.
+On Tuesday night, during the Champions League final, we saw a brutal clash in an airborne challenge between Tottenham Hotspur’s Jan Vertonghen with team-mate Toby Alderweireld.
 Vertonghen appeared to have sustained a serious head injury and was left visibly bloodied.
 Whilst he was treated and taken off the pitch for a short assessment, he was given the all clear by medical staff to return to the pitch within a few minutes.

 Moments after his return to the pitch, it became clear that Vertonghen was in no fit state to continue and as he exited the pitch once again he began wretching and requiring help to stand.

 Although Vertonghen has since been given the all clear by Spurs, the shocking scenes highlight the potential dangers with mild brain injuries, such as concussion, where symptoms may not become obvious for a few hours or even days.
 In many cases, people who have sustained a head injury appear to be completely fine, when they are not.